wp-plugins/oik-batchmove/readme.txt

 * Republish - update the post date to the current time stamp.
 * Republish - alter the post date by adding or subtracting defined amounts

+For version 2.0, oik batchmove also supports Scheduled republishing using WordPress CRON

 == Installation ==
 1. Upload the contents of the oik-batchmove plugin to the `/wp-content/plugins/oik-batchmove' directory